polubis/Js-Cookbook/README.md

  - `null` - `typeof instance === "object"`
  Special primitive type having additional usage for its value: if object is not inherited, then `null` is shown.

+# JS interview questions

+## `undefined` vs `non-defined`

+If a variable is accessed before defining then JS will show it as `not defined`, and if a variables is defined but not initialized I.e. no values is assigned it to it before accessing, then its `undefined`.

 #### `same-origin policy`